spiral/docs/framework/container.md

 cookies         | Spiral\Http\Cookies\CookieManager *(only in http scope)* router          | Spiral\Http\Routing\RouterInterface *(only in http scope)* responses       | Spiral\Http\Responses\Responder  *(only in http scope)*

+> Attention, some bindings are pointing to concrete implementations!

 ### Short/Virtual Bindings (sugar)
 Following statement is possible in any of your service, controller or command which does have property 'container' (this classes already delcared constructor injector)